mcpt/mcpt.github.io/information.md

 The Game Dev branch meets on Thursday

-The Girls branch and Competitive branch meets friday
+The Girls branch and Competitive branch meets Friday